5 min read · Cost

 | Large historic or premium foothill custom | $13,000–$26,000+ |

-Sierra Siding's typical exterior painting scope band in the Sierra foothills as of 2026.
+Typical exterior painting planning range for the Sierra foothills — a general California market range, not a Sierra Siding quote.
 Includes pressure wash, surface prep, substrate repair, caulk, primer, two-coat premium acrylic, and standard masking/cleanup.
 Historic-stock prep is itemized separately when applicable.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways

-- Historic prep is most of the cost on downtown stock
+- Substrate prep is the largest cost driver, especially on Old Town historic stock

 FAQ